-‘Young and The Restless’ Casting News: New Love for Abby?
-Ryan Ashton Debuts May 18
+‘Young And The Restless’ Casting News: New Love For Abby?
+Ryan Ashton Debuts In May 18

 — KingMinos777 (@KingMinos777) April 25, 2017

-Ryan Ashton Debuts May 18 on Y&R
+Ryan Ashton Debuts May 18 On Y&R

 The Young and The Restless spoilers from CBS Soaps in Depth promise a May 18 start date for Ryan Ashton as Zack.
 The magazine describes newcomer Zack as confident and an entrepreneur.
 The handsome actor is a Hollywood newcomer who writes and acts.
 Ashton had a small role in Allegiant, the third in the Divergent movie series trilogy.

 In addition to acting, the handsome new guy coming to The Young and The Restless has also written a couple of short films and one feature film a few years back called Dead Monkey.
-While Ryan’s resume is pretty thin, that will soon be corrected with his debut in the midst of May sweeps say The Young and The Restless spoilers.
+While Ryan’s resume is pretty thin, that will soon be corrected with his debut in the midst of May sweeps, say The Young and The Restless spoilers.
 But will the new guy tempt Abby?

 Like and retweet if you're team Abby !! #YR pic.twitter.com/StfHu997GH